ishita53/scribbleData/README.md

 * Make changes so that only a single module is directly interacting with DB
 * Reduce DB calls
 * Include more parameters in analysis

+## To run this create a new folder 'kaggle' in Data and store all the csv files extracted from [here](https://www.kaggle.com/datasnaek/youtube-new)